GDIATTA/Unitest_Pytest/README.md

 ##### ---------------------------------How to Test Using PyTest----------------------------------------------:<br>
 Testing with PyTest is also simple.
 Follow these steps:<br>
-> Set up PyTest: pip install -U pytest
+> Set up PyTest: pip install -U pytest<br>
-> Add PyTest to the system environment variable.
+> Add PyTest to the system environment variable.<br>
-> Check the version of PyTest: pytest --version
+> Check the version of PyTest: pytest --version<br>
 > Create a method to test the code.
-Refer to the file test_pytest.py in my repository for an example.
+Refer to the file test_pytest.py in my repository for an example.<br>